wwendyc/wanderland/README.md

 Wanderland can be explored using a VR headset.
 Simply click on the VR goggles on the bottom right of the screen.

 ### Credits
-* Music: Wake by Young & Free
+* Music: Wake - Young & Free, Your Hand in Mine - Explosions in the Sky
 * Movie clip: Up by Disney
 * Poly: Google Poly & SketchFab